-In last year’s ASX Long-term Investing report, Australian shares were actually the highest performing asset over 10 years with an average return of 7.1% per annum.
-This number fell to 5.5% in this year’s report because of weak returns in 2015 and the exclusion of 2005’s strong returns of 22.5%.
+In the 2015 ASX Long-term Investing report, Australian shares were actually the highest performing asset over 10 years with an average return of 7.1% per annum.
+This number fell to 4.3% in this year’s report because of weak returns in 2015 and the exclusion of 2005’s strong returns of 22.5%.

 Different shares can have very different results though!
-For example, according to CommSec, in the last financial year (June 30 2015 to June 30 2016) St Barbara (SBM) was the best performing share on the ASX 200 with a 417.54% gain in price whilst the worst performer on the ASX 200 was Mesoblast (MSB) with a 71.41% loss.
+For example, according to CommSec, in 2017 A2 Milk was the best performing share on the ASX 200 with a 261.3% gain in price while the worst performer on the ASX 200 was Retail Food Group with a 64.8% drop.

 Keep in mind that past performance is not a reliable indicator of future performance and great care is needed when making share selections.
 Many people pay an experienced investment advisor to do this for them.

 Cash e.g. savings accounts

 Cash assets, such as savings accounts and term deposits, are the most liquid of all the asset classes.
 That is, they can be most readily converted to cash – hence the name.
 Cash is the safest form your money can take but it generates the lowest returns.
 In Australia, cash averaged a 2.8% return per annum over 10 years, according to the ASX report.
 The record low interest rates at the moment aren’t attractive, but it can be good to have some cash in a bank account because you can access it right away when you need it.